kateryna-nataliia-hanych/Python-for-DQEs-course/README.md

 1. News – text and city as input.
 Date is calculated during publishing.
 2. Private ad – text and expiration date as input.
 Day left is calculated during publishing.

-Expand with additional class, which allow to provide records by text file:
+Expand with additional classses, which allow to provide records by text file and JSON file:
 1. Define your input format (one or many records)
 2. Default folder or user provided file path
 3. Remove file if it was successfully processed